yowainwright/codependence/README.md

 actions remain unchanged.
 Authenticated lookups use `GITHUB_TOKEN` or `GH_TOKEN` when available.

-These providers are under active development.
-For stable usage, omit `--language` to use the default Node.js provider.
+Non-Node providers remain experimental, but stable and experimental managers can share the same `targets` array.

 ---